SarahAlzahranitcd/Thesis-Materials/README.md

 ## Tool
 MetaSEMAP is available at:
 https://metasemap-1-sarah-alzahrani.replit.app/

+## Ethics
+All human participant studies were approved by the TCD Research Ethics Committee

 ## Citation
 Alzahrani, S. & O'Sullivan, D. (2026).
 A Lifecycle-Based Metadata Model for Improving Documentation, Reuse, and Generation of Declarative Mappings.
 PhD Thesis, Trinity College Dublin.